-In addition to the SAM, which records transactions in value terms, two additional databases are used by the model.
+In addition to the SAM, which records transactions in value terms, four additional databases are used by the model.
 The first records the 'quantities' of primary inputs used by each activity.
 If such quantity data are not available then the entries in the factor use matrix are the same as those in the corresponding sub matrix of the SAM.
-The second series of additional data are the elasticities of substitution for imports and exports relative to domestic commodities, the elasticities of substitution for the CES production functions, the income elasticities of demand for the linear expenditure system and the Frisch (marginal utility of income) parameters for each household.
+The second records the population by each household in terms of per capita and adult equivalents.
+The third records the proportions of each factor that are unemployed in the base case.
+And the fourth is a series of elasticities of substitution/transformation for imports and exports relative to domestic commodities, the elasticities of substitution for the CES production functions, the elasticities of transformation for multi-product activities, the income elasticities of demand by households for the linear expenditure system and the Frisch (marginal utility of income) parameters for each household.